 One way to stay on top of varying stock levels on Google Shopping is by using custom labels.
 Custom labels are used to help retailers better organise their Shopping campaigns using attributes important to your business.
 You can read more about custom labels here.

 As always, adding in these custom labels for your entire inventory can be extremely time-intensive, and difficult to stay on top of.
 Bidnamic can monitor stock availability for every SKU in your feed to analyse and action a new CPC without overbidding or jeopardising your ROAS target.
-Thus, with our AI-driven automation, there’s no need to add custom labels or input manual updates in the Google Merchant Centre or Adwords.
+Thus, with our AI-driven automation, there’s no need to add custom labels or input manual updates in the Google Merchant Center or Google Ads.